Arts Division

 Porter Faculty Services

 Kyle Parry researches across art, digital media, visual culture, critical theory, and the environmental humanities.
 His first book, A Theory of Assembly: From Museums to Memes, argues for the power and pervasiveness of a transmedia cultural form called assembly.
 He is the coeditor of Ubiquity: Photography's Multitudes, a book of new essays on the history and theory (and critique) of photographic ubiquity.
-Other recent projects concern critical and visual cultural conceptions of metadata and performative approaches to digital scholarship and data visualization.
+He recently published an essay called "Metadata Is Not Data About Data," and he is completing a book called Ways of Seeing after Dark.
 His research has been published in Critical Inquiry, Debates in the Digital Humanities, and Archive Journal.

 art, digital media, and visual culture; data, technology, and environment; critical theory; history and theory of photography